dheid/sentry-http-interceptors/README.md

 This project is licensed under the LGPL License - see the [license](LICENSE) file for details.

 ## :loudspeaker: Release Notes

+### 6.24.0-1

+Added support for Apache HttpClient versions 4 and 5 simultaneously.

 ### >= 6.19.2